-We have an option to capture the Recent Activities either through live acquisition of current machines or by scanning drives/evidences.
+We have an option to capture the Recent Activities either through the live acquisition of current machines or by scanning drives/evidence.

 To capture the live acquisition of the current machine select the first option and click on scan.
 If we have opted to investigate the case of another machine at the time of creating the case (shown in part 1 of this article), we may get a warning message as shown below, Click on yes to continue.

 But we will be acquiring our evidence (.E01 image file).

 Scanning will start and may take some time for this operation to complete.